 No. You can display recommendations to relevant engineers and operators and let them ultimately make the decisions.
 There also is an option to send recommendations directly to control systems, if you choose to do so.
 Ultimately, Fero software puts the knowledge in your hands—it's up to you how you apply it to optimize your production process.

 Is "live" always better?

 Additionally, it's best to wait to deploy a model live until your predictive accuracy is satisfactory.
-That's why we usually recommend testing Fero in static mode first, gaining confidence within the dataset, and then moving on to live optimization.
+That's why we usually recommend testing Fero in static mode first, gaining confidence within the dataset which we'll show as confidence bands, and then moving on to live optimization.

-Besides cost savings, what are some other benefits?
+Besides cost savings, what are some other benefits of live optimization?